aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

  - The `CharSet` property sets the primary character-set for a document.

    To parse and display an SVG document correctly, the application must know what encoding is using.
 If the character encoding is not directly specified in the header of the document, Aspose.SVG uses UTF-8, which is defined as the default.
-However, if you are sure that your SVG document is written using different from UTF-8 encoding, you can specify it manually, as it is shown in the example above.
+However, if you are sure that your SVG document is written using different from UTF-8 encoding, you can specify it manually, as shown in the example above.

- - The `FontsSettings` property is used for configuration of fonts handling.
-For a situation when you need to use the custom fonts instead of the fonts installed on OS, you can set the path to your custom folder, as it is shown in the following code snippet.
+ - The `FontsSettings` property is used for the configuration of fonts handling.
+When you need to use the custom fonts instead of the fonts installed on the OS, you can set the path to your custom folder, as shown in the following code snippet.

  - The `CSSEngineMode` property gets or sets the mode in which CSS engine works.